Davis Cattlelog

 OVERVIEW

-Cattlelog serves as a centralized resource hub that aims to provide reliable course information and recommend classes based on desired degree requirements for UC Davis students.
-Course instruction quality, appeal of curriculum, course difficulty, course workload, and other relevant metrics will be provided by Cattlelog through student-written reviews and ratings.
+Cattlelog serves as a centralized resource hub for UC Davis students, offering reliable course information and class recommendations based on desired degree requirements.
+Course instruction quality, appeal of curriculum, course difficulty, course workload, and other relevant metrics are provided by Cattlelog through student-written reviews and ratings.

 THE PROBLEM

-There is a lack of resources available to UC Davis students regarding instruction and course quality, with word-of-mouth being the main source of acquiring knowledge.
+UC Davis students lack proper resources regarding instruction and course quality, with word-of-mouth being the main source of acquiring knowledge.
 Outside of Rate My Professor and Reddit, students at UC Davis do not have access to crowdsourced, qualitative information that is useful for schedule building, and may miss out on discovering relevant or interesting courses that help work toward their degree.
 A more intuitive and data-driven approach can significantly improve the decision-making process for students.

 APPROACH